Wembley, Western Australia: European settlement

-The Swan River Colony, which now forms Perth, was founded in 1829.
+The Swan River Colony, which developed into Perth, was founded in 1829.
 Early development of the colony was slow, partly due to unfamiliar conditions for the settlers.
-With the arrival of European settlers, the Mooro, led by the Indigenous leader Yellagonga at the time, retreated to Lake Monger.
+With the arrival of European settlers, the Mooro, led by the Indigenous leader Yellagonga at the time, retreated to Galup.
 Although, the Mooro were initially friendly to European settlement, differences in culture led to several conflicts throughout the 1830s.
-One such conflict in the Wembley area occurred in 1830, when the Mooro and European soldiers and settlers engaged in a battle, ending in what is now thought to be Lake Monger.
+One such conflict in the Wembley area occurred in 1830, when the Mooro and European soldiers and settlers engaged in a fight, ending in what is now thought to be Galup.

-In 1832, David Patterson and Henry Burgess were each granted one lot of land in the area around Lake Herdsman and Lake Monger, then generally called the Large Lakes District or officially as the Perthshire District.
+In 1832, David Patterson and Henry Burgess were each granted one lot of land in the area around Lake Herdsman and Galup, then generally called the Large Lakes District or officially as the Perthshire District.
 David Patterson owned 100 acres of land by Herdsman Lake now bound by Herdsman Parade, Dodd Street, Daglish Street, Grantham Street and Pangbourne Street.
 Henry Burgess owned 200 acres of land which he called Burgess Farm now bound by Pangbourne Street, Grantham Street, Gregory Street and Cambridge Street.
-Lake Monger was used as a food depot in 1833 for the local Aboriginal people as more land in the area was being granted to early settlers.
+Galup was used as a food depot in 1833 for the local Aboriginal people as more land in the area was being granted to early settlers.

 In January 1846, John Brady, the first Bishop of Perth, seven Sisters of Mercy and two Spanish Benedictine Monks, Joseph Benedict Serra and Rosendo Salvado arrived at Fremantle.
 The Catholic Church acquired land plots between Herdsman Lake and Mongers Lake in 1846–47, including the land owned by David Patterson and Henry Burgess.
 These plots of land came to be known as New Subiaco and were selected to be developed by the Benedictine Monks under the leadership of Serra, who became Bishop of Perth in 1849.
 With the help of European recruits in 1849 and 1853, they constructed temporary shelters, olive trees, a vineyard, and an orchard.
 In the late 1850s, a monastery was established at New Subiaco, where current day MercyCare Residential Aged Care is located, by the Benedictine Monks.
 The Benedictine Monks left the site in 1864 for New Norcia and development of New Subiaco stopped.
 These buildings were occupied again when it became St Vincent's boys orphanage in 1872, then in 1901 the Sisters of Mercy took over the buildings and it became the St Joseph's Orphanage.
 The area where the monastery was located came to be known as Emerald Hill, a reference to Ireland, in the 1890s due to its strong Irish Catholic presence.